yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `exec` (String): The name of the Lua plugin to be executed
 - `multi` (Boolean): Whether to preload multiple files at once
 - `prio` (String): Preload priority, `low`, `normal` or `high`.
 The default is `normal` if not specified.

+Yazi comes with the those preloader plugins:

+- mime: preloads mime-type of files in chunks
+- noop: no operation
+- image: preloads and caches images
+- video: preloads and caches videos
+- pdf: preloads and caches PDFs.

+If you want to create your own preloader, see [Preloader API](../plugins/overview.md#preloader).

 ## [input]